mochen0505/cmex-cli/README.md

 # README #

-A Node CLI for component library
+A Node CLI for svelte component library

 ## Usage
 ```shell